Learning Outcomes

 A party subject to a sanction may apply to the court for relief under CPR 3.9.
 Relief from sanctions is not automatic and is granted only if the court is satisfied that it is just to do so.

-The application must be made promptly and supported by evidence explaining the reasons for the default.
+The application should be made promptly and supported by evidence explaining the reasons for the default, steps taken to remedy it, and proposals to mitigate prejudice.
+In practice, a well-drafted application will:

 The Denton Test